Foso/Ktorfit/docs/installation.md

 ```

 #### Ktor
-Ktorfit is based on Ktor clients 2.2.4.
+Ktorfit is based on Ktor clients {{ktor.release}}.
 You don't need to add an extra dependency for the default clients.
-When you want to use Ktor plugins for things like serialization, you need to add the dependencies, and they need to be compatible with 2.2.4
+When you want to use Ktor plugins for things like serialization, you need to add the dependencies, and they need to be compatible with {{ktor.release}}